top of page

 • Check student’s VSWare profile on a regular basis.

-• Talk to your son about his homework and progress in school.
-Please let the school know if your son is struggling or having difficulties in subject areas.
+• Talk to your child about their homework and progress in school.
+Please let the school know if your child is struggling or having difficulties in subject areas.

-• Help your son to put a study/revision plan in place to ensure that he keeps up with the requirements of all subjects.
+• Help your child to put a study/revision plan in place to ensure that he keeps up with the requirements of all subjects.

-• Encourage your son to read.
+• Encourage your child to read.
 Have suitable books, magazines / newspapers available at home.
 Encourage you son to use the College Library and the local Library.

 • Before exams, students need to be encouraged to put in extra time for study and revision.
 It is important that students develop a healthy study plan routine.
 The school will teach students a variety of study techniques and how to plan for effective study.

-• Ask your son to explain what he has learnt in different subjects.
+• Ask your child to explain what he has learnt in different subjects.
 This is a useful means of revising new topics.

-• Get to know your son’s friends and his peer group.
+• Get to know your child’s friends and their peer group.

-• If you have concerns a quiet word with his Class Tutor or Year Head can be very effective and will avoid your son feeling he is losing face in front of his peers.
+• If you have concerns a quiet word with the Class Tutor or Year Head can be very effective and will avoid your child feeling they are losing face in front of their peers.

 • Discourage part-time jobs during school term.

-• Encourage you son to be involved in school sports and activities.
+• Encourage you child to be involved in school sports and activities.
 Physical exercise and participation in team sports are very important for the overall physical and mental well-being of young people.

 • Support the school’s decision to impose sanctions for breach of school rules.
 Failure to attend detention is a serious breach of the Code of Behaviour and may result in more serious consequences for students.